Marcus Semien Player Props: Rangers vs. Tigers

-On Tuesday, Marcus Semien (coming off going 1-for-3 with an RBI) and the Texas Rangers play the Detroit Tigers, whose starting pitcher will be Alex Faedo.
-First pitch is at 6:40 PM ET.
+Marcus Semien -- with a slugging percentage of .545 in his past 10 games, including one home run -- will be in action for the Texas Rangers against the Detroit Tigers, with Joey Wentz on the hill, on May 31 at 1:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Tigers.
+In his previous game he had a one-hit showing (1-for-5) against the Tigers.

 Marcus Semien Game Info & Props vs. the Tigers